 * The Port, the Seafront and the Beach

 This is an older part of the town, slightly detached from the main tourist hot spots.
 This means that even during the most visited summer months, it maintains its tranquillity.
-This is where local people go about their daily life.
+This is where the local people go about their daily lives.

 The focal point of Riccione Paese is its main street, Corso Fratelli Cervi.
 This is where you can find excellent bakeries and other shops that sell delicious Italian products.
-There are also supermarkets and banks and numerous bars where you can stop for a coffee or a cappuccino and eat fresh croissants that come in different varieties.
+There are also supermarkets and banks and numerous bars where you can stop for coffee or cappuccino or you can eat fresh croissants usually served in different varieties.

 Chiesa Vecchia San Martino (The Old San Martino Church) is a small church that serves the local parish.

-What’s very interesting is that houses along the main street are actually private residences and that creates magical atmosphere and community spirit.
-I am pretty sure that everyone knows everyone else, a small touch so important in life but usually completely lost in bigger cities.
+What’s very interesting is that houses along the main street are private residences and that creates the magical atmosphere and the community spirit.
+I am pretty sure that everyone knows everyone else in the village, a small touch that is so important in life, but usually completely lost in bigger cities.

 In fact, whatever you need to do, you can accomplish in Riccione Paese and you don’t need to venture any further.

-Every Friday is a market day and the whole area is transformed, with numerous vendors selling clothing items, shoes and other trinkets, fruit and vegetable, meat and other typical Italian meat products, cheese, etc.
+Every Friday is the market day and the whole area is transformed, with numerous vendors selling clothes, shoes and other trinkets, fruit and vegetable, meat and other typical Italian meat products, cheese, etc.

 The famous Viale Ceccarini is the main street in Riccione.
 It is divided in two parts.
-The part that is open for traffic runs from the hospital to the railway station.
+A part that is open for traffic runs from the hospital to the railway station.
 The pedestrian part runs from the station to Piazzale Roma and the sea.
-The pedestrian part is the most famous and the focal point of the town.
+The pedestrian part of this street is the most famous focal point of the town.

 The upper part of Viale Ceccarini is a very beautiful street with shops, bars and restaurants.